-The RTSJ comprises seven areas of extended semantics.
-This chapter introduces the extensions.
-Further detail, exact requirements, and rationale are given in the opening section of each relevant chapter.
-The seven areas are discussed in approximate order of their relevance to realtime programming.
-However, the semantics and mechanisms of each of the areas scheduling, memory management, synchronization, asynchronous event handling, asynchronous transfer of control, asynchronous thread termination, and physical memory access are all crucial to the acceptance of the RTSJ as a viable realtime development platform.
+The RTSJ comprises several areas of extended semantics.
+These areas are discussed in approximate order of their relevance to realtime programming.
+The semantics and mechanisms of each of threads and scheduling, synchronization, asynchronous event handling, asynchronous transfer of control, memory management, and physical memory access are all crucial to the acceptance of the RTSJ as a viable realtime development platform.
+Further details, exact requirements, class documentation, and rationale for these extensions are given in subsequent chapters.

-2.1 Scheduling
+2.1 Threads and Scheduling

 One of the concerns of realtime programming is to ensure the timely or predictable execution of sequences of machine instructions.
-Various scheduling schemes name these sequences of instructions differently.
-Typically used names include threads, tasks, modules, and blocks.
-The RTSJ introduces the concept of a schedulable object.
-These are the objects that the base scheduler manages, RealtimeThread and its subclasses and AsyncEventHandler and its subclasses.
+Various scheduling schemes name these sequences of instructions differently, for example, thread, task, module, or block.
+In Java, this computation is executed in the context of a thread.
+Since Java threads where designed for fair execution1 rather than predictable execution, the RTSJ introduces the concept of a schedulables.
+These are the objects managed by the base scheduler: RealtimeThread and its subclasses and AbstractAsyncEventHandler and its subclasses.
+RealtimeThread is a specialization of Java's Thread.

-Timely execution of schedulable objects means that the programmer can determine by analysis of the program, testing the program on particular implementations, or both whether particular threads will always complete execution before a given timeliness constraint.
+Timely execution of schedulables means that the programmer can determine, by analysis of the program, testing the program on particular implementations, or both, whether particular threads will always complete execution before a given timeliness constraint.
 This is the essence of realtime programming: the addition of temporal constraints to the correctness conditions for computation.
-For example, for a program to compute the sum of two numbers it may no longer be acceptable to compute only the correct arithmetic answer but the answer must be computed before a particular time.
+For example, for a program to compute the sum of two numbers, it may no longer be acceptable to compute only the correct arithmetic answer but the answer must be computed within a particular time interval.
 Typically, temporal constraints are deadlines expressed in either relative or absolute time.